kensnyder/bunshine/README.md

 | `/(users\|u)/:id` ❌   | Pipes are not supported                   | `^\/(users\|u)/([^/]+)$` |
 | `/:a/:b?` ❌           | Optional params are not supported         | `^\/([^/]*)\/(.*)$`      |

-If you want to double-check all your routes, you can install `redos-detector` and use Bunshine's `detectPotentialDos` function:
+If you want to double-check all your routes at runtime, you can install `redos-detector` and use Bunshine's `detectPotentialDos` function:

 ```ts
 import { HttpRouter } from 'bunshine';